Geography

 Implementation

 As a school, we follow our skills and progression document for geography, devised from National Curriculum guidelines.
 This ensures all aspects, knowledge and skills of geography are being taught across all year groups.
-Our curriculum is taught in termly topics, geography being taught mainly in spring.
-Other natural links to geography will be made, where relevant, in the other two terms.
-Each class is committed to at least one hour of geography per week during Spring Term.
+Our curriculum is taught in termly topics, geography being taught mainly in spring with a joint humanities theme being taught in summer.
+Other natural links to geography will be made throughout the year, where relevant.
+Each class is committed to at least one hour of geography per week during Spring and Summer Term.
 Teachers are encouraged to consider opportunities available to use the school grounds and the local area for investigation and fieldwork.
 We are passionate about developing knowledge, understanding and skills through children being outside and enjoying the geography around them.
 Educational visits and other memorable experiences are also encouraged to enable children to gain real-life experiences and apply skills practically.
+Through these experiences, children are also encouraged to make links between their learning and future careers, while developing the knowledge, responsibility and awareness needed to become informed and active citizens of the future.

 To add to this experience, all classrooms have immersive environments and displays that provide a hook into learning and continue to engage the children.